htcondor/htcondor/docs/classad-attributes/collector-classad-attributes.rst

     Description is not yet written.
     :index:`Machine<single: Machine; ClassAd Collector attribute>` ``Machine``:
-    A string with the machine’s fully qualified host name.
+    A string with the machine's fully qualified host name.
     :index:`MaxJobsRunningAll<single: MaxJobsRunningAll; ClassAd Collector attribute>` ``MaxJobsRunning<universe``:
     An integer value representing the sum of all